ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 We've broken this down into stages now.
 First we create a variable called `data_row` to store each line of the text file as a **list** as we read it in.
 Then we get each value of pressure by *indexing* the `data_row` list with the number 6.
 Finally we print the `pressure` value to screen.
 Run the above code and you should get all the pressure values printed out.

 This is okay, but we are just printing out values of pressure, not storing them anywhere.
 In fact we are overwriting the value of `pressure` every time we go through the `for` loop.
 So we are going to create a list of pressure values that we can store and reuse.
+The script should be changed to look like this:

 ```python
 pressure_data = []